Creation and the Tree of Life/Guardians of The Way

 Inside the temple was the holy of holies where the presence of Elohim dwelt.
 Inside the garden, and more specifically the midst of the garden, was where the presence of God dwelt with Adam and Eve.

-In Genesis 3:8 after they ate from the forbidden fruit which was in the midst of the garden, “they heard the voice of God walking in the garden.. ..and they hid themselves from the presence (face) of the LORD among the trees of the garden”.
+In Genesis 3:8 after they ate from the forbidden fruit from the tree of the knowledge of good and evil, they heard the voice of God walking in the garden.. ..and they hid themselves from the presence (face) of the LORD among the trees of the garden”.

 In Genesis 3:23-24 we find the consequences of their rebellion.
 We find that they were “cast out” from the garden.
 In Hebrew this word means “to drive out from a possession, to put away/divorce”.
 Then Elohim places cherubim with flaming swords at the entrance of the garden (which was eastward) to prevent Adam and Eve from entering the garden.